 The second section of the basic financial statements is the notes that explain in more detail some of the data contained in the fund financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the fund financial statements.
-The notes are on pages 14 to 35 of this report.
+The notes are on pages 15 to 36 of this report.

-After the notes, supplemental information is provided to show how the Agency's rates recovered its expenses as defined by the Bond Resolution, to show the Agency's performance against budget and to show activities in the special funds established by the Bond Resolution or the Board of Commissioners.
-Supplemental information can be found on pages 37 to 42 of this report.
+After the notes, supplementary information is provided to show how the Agency's rates recovered its expenses as defined by the Bond Resolution, to show the Agency's performance against budget and to show activities in the special funds established by the Bond Resolution or the Board of Commissioners.
+Supplementary information can be found on pages 37 to 44 of this report.